A3: Assisting Android API Migrations Using Code Examples: Conclusion

 \section{Conclusion}

-In this paper, we proposed an approach that automatically assists with Android API migrations by learning API migration patterns from code examples.
-We evaluate our approach by applying automated API migrations to 32 open-source Android apps from FDroid.
+In this paper, we proposed an approach that assists developers with Android API migrations by learning API migration patterns from code examples mined directly from available code repositories.
+We evaluate our approach by applying automated API migrations to 32 open-source Android apps from FDroid and through a user-study.
 We find that our approach can automatically extract API migration patterns from both public code example and manually produced API examples that are created with minimal effort.
 By learning API migration patterns from these examples, our approach can provide either automatically generated API migrations or provide useful information to guide the migrations.
+Our user-study showed that the examples provided by our approach allow users to migrate Android APIs, on average, 29\% faster and are seen as useful by developers, who ranked them an average usefulness of 4.3 out of 5.

-This paper makes the following contributions: \begin{itemize} \item We propose a novel approach that learns API migration patterns from code examples. \item Our novel approach can automatically assist in API migration based on the learned API migration patterns. \end{itemize} Our approach illustrates the rich and valuable information in code examples that can be leveraged in API related software engineering tasks.
+This paper makes the following contributions: \begin{itemize} \item We propose a novel approach that learns API migration patterns from code examples taken directly from available code repositories. \item Our novel approach can automatically assist in API migration based on the learned API migration patterns. \item We produce a user study and conduct semi-structured interviews that conclusively shows that migration examples are both desirable and useful to developers. \end{itemize}

+Our approach illustrates the rich and valuable information in code examples that can be leveraged in API related software engineering tasks.